-The role of the mentors during this programme is to coach the girls, supporting them through the process of self-directed learning as well as enhancing student well being.
-The mentors listen actively and provide constructive feedback throughout each session.
-They provide mindful attention and ask open-ended questions that encourage the girls to self-reflect and build on their ideas referring back to their initial goal.
+The role of the mentors during this program is to coach the girls and support them through the process of self-directed learning, as well as enhancing student wellbeing.
+Mentors listen actively and provide mindful attention and constructive feedback during each session.
+They ask open-ended questions, encouraging the girls to self-reflect and build on their ideas according to their initial goal.

 As the Inquiry develops, the girls have been using hexagonal thinking to identify the interrelationships between their ideas and their big-picture goals.
 They are scaffolding their dreams using the design process, considering the how and the why.
 The purpose of their design ideas are to align them with their core values, and the values of the School.

 The integration of the Inquiry and design processes, led by the girls’ curiosity, empowers their voice and draws on their character strengths.
 The process also provides the girls with the opportunity to develop their self-regulation and build perseverance when divergent thinking becomes complex.

 Through empowerment comes increased motivation, confidence and self-concept – their voice is important, their ideas are valued, and their dreams are significant.
 The energy and resulting rich conversations make the room buzz with excitement, and shared achievements are always celebrated.